mohyaz11/OptimumSetupBook/manuscript/Workers.md

 # Offloading Work To Workers

-When you add a `Run a Script` step, you are asked to define where the script will be run.
+When you add a `Run a Script` step, you are asked to define where the script will run.
 If the script is to do some clean-up work after deploying to IIS, it makes sense to run it on a deployment target.
 That is pretty clear.
 However, what about other scenarios, say sending a notification to slack.
-It doesn't make a whole lot of sense to run that on a deployment target.
+It doesn't make a whole lot of sense to run that step on a deployment target.

 ![](images/workers-originalrunonscriptstep.png)

 When Octopus Deploy was first created the number of times you would run a script on a server was limited.
 Send a slack notification, create a folder name based on some business logic, or notify NewRelic of a deployment.
 That work is easy for the server to do.
-It doesn't consume resources nor does it take much time.
+It doesn't consume resources, nor does it take much time.

 With the addition of Platform as a Service options (PaaS), the Octopus Server is being asked to do quite a bit more.
 An Azure App Service isn't the same as a VM.
-It's not a server where you can download and extract a package.
-The deployments all occur over an API.
+It's not a server where you can download and extract a package, and the deployments all occur over an API.
 Anytime you want to deploy an Azure ARM Template, or to a Kubernetes Cluster, you can run that directly on the Octopus Server.

 It is entirely possible to have a deployment process run on the Octopus Deploy server.
-Running everything on the Octopus Deploy server is not a terrible thing when you have one or two projects, however, it doesn't scale all that well when you have hundreds or thousands of projects.
+Running everything on the Octopus Deploy server is not a terrible thing when you have one or two projects.
+However, it doesn't scale all that well when you have hundreds or thousands of projects.

 On top of that, these scripts are running on the Octopus Server.
-We like to think most people are good at heart and don't mean any ill-will, however, people make mistakes.
+We like to think most people are good at heart and don't mean any ill-will, but people occasionally make mistakes.
 A missing quote here.
 A missing quote there.
 Before you know it the server hosting Octopus Deploy crashes because of a lousy PowerShell script.

 Those scenarios are why workers were created.
 They allow you to move that work from the Octopus Deploy server onto other machines.
 This works by creating a worker pool with machines that are available in that pool.
 When work needs to be done, the machine is leased from the pool, the work is completed on that machine, and the machine is placed back into the pool.